-The concept of the unavoidable resource arcs is proposed by Deblaere, Demeulemeester, Herroelen, &Van de Vonder (2006), which refers to the activity pairs that must generate the resource allocation relation, caused by the balance of resource allocation in every stage in the scheduled activity pairs.
-The resource is no longer allocated to the activities with precedence relation in Stage 2 of resource allocation.
-At this time, the activity pairs in the set of unavoidable arcs in the whole project schedule that are generated in the Stage 2 should all be the activity pairs without precedence relation.
+Deblaere, Demeulemeester, Herroelen and Van de Vonder (2006) proposed the concept of unavoidable resource arcs, referring to activity pairs that must generate a resource allocation relation caused by the balance of resource allocation in every stage for the scheduled activity pairs.
+The resource is no longer allocated to activities with precedence relations in Stage 2 of resource allocation.
+At this time, activity pairs in the set of unavoidable arcs in the whole project schedule generated in Stage 2 should all be activity pairs without precedence relations.

-In the Stage 2, finding unavoidable arcs in the schedule can be carried out in steps, and at each step the following discriminant can be used to discriminate if there is an unavoidable arc between the activity and the activity.
+In Stage 2, determining unavoidable arcs in the schedule can be accomplished in steps.
+At each step, the following discriminant can be used to discriminate whether an unavoidable arc exists between activities and.

+.
 (7)

-When Equation (7) is established, the amount of resources allocated between activities and is,
+When Equation (7) is established, the number of resources allocated to activities and is as follows:

+.
 (8)

-In Equation (7) and (8), refers to an activity set that is executed at the time of. refers to a set of activities in the baseline schedule whose starting time meet the Equation: , represents the remaining resource requirements of the activity in the activity set , represents the resource requirements of the activity in the activity set , represents the remaining resource supply of the activity , represents the remaining resource requirements of the activity, refers to the total sum of distributable resource at any time in the project schedule after the Stage 1 of resource allocation.
-That is, the limited amount of resources within the whole project schedule in the Stage 2, and can be calculated and determined according to the remaining resource requirements of the activities after the Stage 1.
+In Equations (7) and (8), refers to an activity set executed at time , and denotes a set of activities in the baseline schedule whose starting time meets the constraint .
+In addition, represents the remaining resource requirements of activity in activity set , represents the resource requirements of activity in activity set , represents the remaining resource supply of activity , and represents the remaining resource requirements of activity.
+Additionally, denotes the total sum of distributable resources at any time in the project schedule after Stage 1 of resource allocation.
+The limited number of resources within the project schedule in Stage 2 can be calculated and determined according to the remaining resource requirements of activities after Stage 1.

 4.3.
-Resource allocation procedures
+Resource Allocation Procedures

-MaxPR, the algorithm proposed in this paper, can be divided into two stages.
-Stage 1 is the core of the algorithm, which is the key procedure to reduce the additional constraints.
-Applying a sequential allocation method, stage by stage and activity by activity, to maximize the use of activity pairs with precedence relation in an effort to allocate more resource.
-However, Stage 1 is still an imbalanced allocation in terms of overall resource flows in the schedule, i.e. the inflows of some activities are not equal to their outflows, for allocation only delivers to partial activities with precedence relation.
+The proposed MaxPR algorithm can be divided into two stages.
+Stage 1 is the algorithm’s core, which is the key procedure to reduce additional constraints.
+By applying a sequential allocation method, stage by stage and activity by activity, the use of activity pairs with precedence relations is maximised to allocate more resources.
+However, Stage 1 is still an imbalanced allocation in terms of the overall resource flows in the schedule (i.e., the inflows of some activities are not equal to their outflows).
+Allocation only delivers to partial activities with precedence relations.
 As a result, on the allocation basis of Stage 1, it is necessary to conduct a complementary allocation to activities with imbalanced resource inflows and outflows in Stage 2.
-The balanced allocation in Stage 2 mainly applies to the activity pairs without precedence relation, thus, more additional constraints may be generated in this process.
+The balanced allocation in Stage 2 primarily applies to the activity pairs without precedence relations; thus, additional constraints may be generated in this process.
 The pseudocode of this algorithm is illustrated as follows.

-Algorithm 4: Maximize the use of precedence relations for resource allocation
+Algorithm 4: Maximising precedence relations for resource allocation

 begin